0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-as-an-exchange.md

 At this point, we can ask a Rosetta endpoint to submit our transfer, so it gets executed.
 This is done through the [/construction/submit](https://docs.cloud.coinbase.com/rosetta/reference/constructionsubmit) endpoint

-The request data is simply the network identifier for the sender’s account, and the signed transaction we got above.
+The request data is simply the network identifier for the sender's account, and the signed transaction we got above.

 ```json
 {